Thank you for choosing our studio!

 Session Day Prep

 We suggest that babies feed right before their session.
 A newborn session usually takes about 2 hours.
-We ask that you come 30 minutes prior to your session time to feed the baby in our studio.
+We ask that you come 15-30 minutes prior to your session time to feed the baby (in the car).
 Babies generally feed every 2-3 hours, therefore; feeding right before a session can sometimes guarantee an uninterrupted session.
 With that being said, babes are babies and quite often will have growth spurts and feed more often during a photography session.
 In the event that the baby is fully fed, but still may seem hungry during the session we will take a break and allow them private feeding time.
 We suggest you give your baby their normal early morning feeding which is usually around 3 hours before your session and you are more than welcome to let that baby go back to sleep.
 You do not need to keep your baby awake.
 When you arrive, we will undress the baby to the diaper and allow you to feed.
 At this point the baby will wake up and then be hungry.

 It is very important to understand that we believe in baby led newborn sessions, which means that we never force or deny a feeding.